Serverless Geospatial Processing, done right.

 Serverless platforms reshape how spatial data is ingested, transformed, and served.
 Functions replace fleets, queues replace cron, and chunked I/O replaces monolithic loads — but only if the architecture respects platform limits, package size budgets, and IAM boundaries.

-Each reference here distills production patterns: event-driven shapefile ingestion, raster cold-start mitigation, dead-letter routing for vector jobs, packaging GDAL into Lambda layers, and least-privilege IAM across AWS, GCP, and Azure.
+Each reference here distils production patterns: event-driven shapefile ingestion, raster cold-start mitigation, dead-letter routing for vector jobs, packaging GDAL into Lambda layers, and least-privilege IAM across AWS, GCP, and Azure.

 The focus throughout is constraint-aware: memory, ephemeral disk, timeout, concurrency, and cost.
-Examples lean on Python, GDAL, and the major-cloud event primitives, and emphasize observability and deployment automation over toy demos.
+Examples lean on Python, GDAL, and the major-cloud event primitives, and emphasise observability and deployment automation over toy demos.

 Explore the references